sbalian/quantum-random/README.md

 ## Tests

-The tests run for Python 3.9 - 3.12 on the latest Windows, macOS and Ubuntu runner images.
+The tests run for Python 3.9 - 3.13 on the latest Windows, macOS and Ubuntu runner images.
 See [here](./analysis/uniform.md) for a visualisation and a Kolmogorov–Smirnov test.

 ## Notes on implementation

+The default pseudo-random generator is replaced by calls to the ANU API.
 The `qrandom` module exposes a class derived from `random.Random` with a `random()` method that outputs quantum floats in the range [0, 1) (converted from 64-bit integers).
 Overriding `random.Random.random` is sufficient to make the `qrandom` module behave mostly like the